MikkelBV/P3/README.md

 Install OpenCV 3.3.0 and place it in your C-drive
     http://opencv.org/

 OpenCV does not have to be in the C-drive, but we have set the Visual Studio compiler to look in that directory.
 If you wish to have OpenCV in a different directory, you will have to configure the settings of the Visual Studio solution.

-and add /bin to environment variables
+OpenCV /bin folder has to be added to your environment variables.

 Open
     P3/src/P3.sln
 in Microsoft Visual Studio 2017

 ## HTML user interface

 The /P3Webapp contains all the files you need to try the system, including a compiled .exe of the C++ project.
-Have your .mp4 video file stored locally on your device
+Have your .mp4 video file stored locally on your device.

-Get the software from
+Get the NodeJS from
     https://nodejs.org/en/

 Navigate to /P3Webapp and run the following command (only do this once)
     npm install

-When you want to run the ser, run the following command in /P3Webapp
+When you want to run the server, run the following command in /P3Webapp
     node app.js

 Open Chrome and go to http://localhost:3000